waste-of-kindergarten/xpython37-v0.1/python/Doc/library/zipimport.rst

    :pep:`273` - Import Modules from Zip Archives
       Written by James C. Ahlstrom, who also provided an implementation.
-Python 2.3 follows the specification in PEP 273, but uses an implementation written by Just van Rossum that uses the import hooks described in PEP 302.
+Python 2.3 follows the specification in :pep:`273`, but uses an implementation written by Just van Rossum that uses the import hooks described in :pep:`302`.

    :pep:`302` - New Import Hooks
       The PEP to add the import hooks that help this module work.